moussaclarke/beatportapi/README.md

 # Beatport API PHP Class

-A simple PHP class to query the Beatport API via Oauth.
+A simple PHP class to query the Beatport API via Oauth, server side, without any UI.

 I built this because I needed something Object Oriented and relatively unopinionated.

+The use case is for a server to server context - it's not trying to handle any UI or manual login/confirmation views.
+I'm building a simple Beatport RSS webapp for my label, which needs to log in to the Beatport API using my own credentials.

-This essentially just returns an array which you can then manipulate as you please (for example you could output JSON to use in your own API, build an RSS feed, make a webhook, or whatever else you want)
+The class essentially just returns an array which you can then manipulate as you please (for example you could then output JSON to use in your own API, build an RSS feed, make a webhook, or whatever else you want)

 This is heavily based on the following people's work: